Carson Sobolewski

 prof_pic.jpg

-I am a first-year Ph.D. student at MIT AeroAstro, advised by Dr. Chuchu Fan in the REALM Lab.
+I am a first-year Ph.D. student at MIT AeroAstro, advised by Dr. Chuchu Fan in REALM.

 My research interests lie in creating autonomous systems that are robust, reliable, and intelligent.
 More specifically, I strive to develop robotic systems capable of robust, high-level, long-horizon planning in complex, human-rich environments.